-Learning about the five languages has enhanced almost every important relationship in my life, but it’s also shifted my perspective on the mindset needed to create them.
+Learning about the five languages has enhanced almost the important relationship in my life, but it’s also shifted my approach to my connections.
 Here are the top three lessons that I garnered from my experiences:

 1. Focus on how your love is received, not just how you feel when you offer it: The objective of every relationship is to both give and receive love.
 Yet most people are fixated on how other people show them love and affection, instead of thinking about how their expressions of love (or lack thereof) are being received by others.
-While it’s essential to ensure that you’re being treated with respect and dignity, ensuring that you offer the same to those you love is just as important.
-Take the time to figure out your loved ones’ love language based on their reactions to what you do for them, or by simply asking them what they appreciate most.
+While it’s essential to be treated with respect and dignity, offering the same to loved ones is just as important.
+Take the time to figure out their love language based on their reactions to what you do for them, or by simply asking them what they appreciate most.

-2. Attention to details and thoughtfulness go a long way: In the initial stages of any relationship, or in times of need, we tend to magnify everything about the other person.
+2. Attention to details and thoughtfulness go a long way: In the initial stages of any relationship, we tend to magnify everything about the other person.
 We’re eager to please, so we’re willing to go through great lengths to win their trust and affection.
 But once the novelty wears off, our focus on them is shifted toward other concerns.
 However, when we pull back, others may experience it as a loss of interest and feel less important.
 If this occurs, you can prevent these feelings by taking conscious steps to make them feel seen, heard, and understood.
 Use your words and actions to convince them they are always part of your world.
-For example, buy them a book by their favorite author, speak to them about projects that they are working on, and pay attention to their stories of struggle and triumph, offering them support.

 Love is the language of the soul.
 That’s why it nourishes and strengthens us on the deepest level.
 We are not merely biological machines, existing to survive.
 We are here to experience the warm and loving glow that comes from sharing our journey with others.
 Bonding with other beings is an essential part of our soul’s evolution and growth.